Robust Empirical Bayes Confidence Intervals: Comparison with other approaches

 \subsection{Other inference problems}

-While we have sought to construct \acp{CI} for each of the $n$ effects $\theta_1, \dotsc, \theta_n$, other papers have considered alternative inference problems in the normal means model. \citet{Efron2015} develops a formula for the frequentist standard error of \ac{EB} estimators, but this cannot be used to construct \acp{CI} without a corresponding estimate of the bias. \citet{bonhomme2020} and \citet{ignatiadis2019} consider robust estimation and inference on functionals of the random effects \emph{distribution}, rather than on the effects themselves.
-Finally, there is a substantial literature on shrinkage confidence balls, i.e., confidence sets of the form $\{\theta\colon\sum_{i=1}^{n} (\theta_i-\hat\theta_i)^2\le \hat c\}$ (see \citealp{casella_shrinkage_2012}, for a review).
-While interesting from a theoretical perspective, these sets can be difficult to visualize and report in practice.\footnote{Confidence balls can be translated into intervals satisfying the average coverage criterion using Chebyshev's inequality \citep[see][Ch.
+A number of alternative inference procedures have been proposed in the context of the normal means model. \citet{Efron2015} develops a formula for the frequentist standard error of \ac{EB} estimators, but this cannot be used to construct \acp{CI} without a corresponding estimate of the bias.
+There is a substantial literature on shrinkage confidence balls, i.e., confidence sets of the form $\{\theta\colon\sum_{i=1}^{n} (\theta_i-\hat\theta_i)^2\le \hat c\}$ (see \citealp{casella_shrinkage_2012}, for a review).
+While theoretically interesting, these sets can be difficult to visualize and report in practice.\footnote{Confidence balls can be translated into average coverage intervals using Chebyshev's inequality \citep[see][Ch.
 5.8]{Wasserman2006}.
-However, the resulting intervals are very conservative compared to the ones we construct.}
+However, such intervals are very conservative compared to the ones we construct.}

 Finally, while we focus on \ac{CI} length in our relative efficiency comparisons, our approach can be fruitfully applied when the goal of \ac{CI} construction is to discern non-null effects, rather than to construct short \acp{CI}.
 In particular, suppose one forms a test of the null hypothesis $H_{0,i}:\theta_i=\theta_0$ for some null value $\theta_0$ by rejecting when $\theta_0\notin CI_i$, where $CI_i$ is our robust \ac{EBCI} given in~\eqref{eq:conditional_ci}.
 In \Cref*{sec:power-details}, we show that the test based on our \ac{EBCI} has higher average power than the usual $z$-test based on the unshrunk estimate when $X_i'\delta$ (the regression line towards which we shrink) is far enough from the null value $\theta_0$, and that these power gains can be substantial.
 Furthermore, such tests can be combined with corrections from the multiple testing literature to form procedures that asymptotically control the \ac{FDR}, a commonly used criterion for multiple testing.\footnote{In particular, \citet{storey_direct_2002} shows that the \citet{benjamini_controlling_1995} procedure asymptotically controls the \ac{FDR} so long as the $p$-values do not exhibit too much statistical dependence and the proportion of rejected null hypotheses does not converge too quickly to zero.
 While \citet{storey_direct_2002} assumes that the uncorrected tests control size in the classical sense, the argument goes through essentially unchanged so long as the tests invert \acp{CI} that satisfy (\ref{eq:alt_aci_def}), which holds so long as the \acp{CI} do not exhibit too much statistical dependence, as discussed in \Cref{rem:ac_alt_def_remark}.
 We note, however, that this does not hold for modifications of the \citet{benjamini_controlling_1995} procedure that use initial estimates of the proportion of true null hypotheses.}